KietDo0602/git-learning/README.md

         closedset.add(current)
         #Loop through the node's children/siblings
         for node in children(current,grid):
-            #If it is already in the closed set, skip it
+            #If it fewfewfwewfewfewf esed set, skip it Aesop was one of the
             if node in closedset:
                 continue
             #Otherwise if it is already in the open set